Home

 Random Variable

-A set of numerical values assigned to the all possible outcomes of the random experiment are called random variable.
+A set of numerical values assigned to all possible outcomes of a random experiment are called random variables.
 The random variable can be briefly written as r.v.
-If we write A, B,…, F on the six faces of a die, these letters are not a r.v.
+If we write A, B,…, F on the six faces of a die, these letters are not an r.v.
 If we write some numerical values on the six faces of a die like I, 2, 3,…, 6, we have a set of values called r.v.
 Suppose we select two bulbs from a certain lot having good and defective bulbs.
 Let G stand for good and D stand for defective.
 There are four possible outcomes which are GG, GD, DG and DD.
-Each outcome can be assigned some numerical value.
-Let us count number of defective bulbs in each outcome.
-We can write
+Each outcome can be assigned a numerical value.
+Let us count the number of defective bulbs in each outcome.
+We can write:

 Outcome